goatandsheep/Cabpool/README.md

 Hi guys,
 just import the following files into CabShare:

-1.appcompatv7
+1. appcompatv7
-2.BarCodeTest
+2. BarCodeTest
-3.MapNavigator-master
+3. MapNavigator-master
-4.in your adt bundle, under "extras"folder, find and import google....lib I don't remember exactly where it is at, but Kemal knows  ,am I right Kemal lol?
+4. You need to have *Google Play Services* installed from your SDK Manager, then import: `adt-bundle/sdk/extras/google/google_play_services/libproject/google-play-services_lib`

-5.And don't forget the big one -- CabShare
+5. And don't forget the big one -- CabShare

 IMPORTANT: import projects and set all of them as libraries to CabShare It should work, I m fighting with u guys, we will be fine this time!Just hurry up!